Hypercontext/linkifyjs/docs/linkify-jquery.md

 title: linkify-jquery · Documentation
 ---

 Provides the Linkify jQuery plugin.
+This functionality is also available in plain JavaScript via [linkify-element](linkify-element.html).

 #### Jump to